Kentucky health insurance exchange

 Kentucky’s uninsured rate dropped more than 8 percent during 2014 open enrollment

 By Carla Anderson

-Kynect is touted as one the nation’s most successful rollouts of the health insurance marketplaces.
-Through March 31 about 77,000 people selected a private health plan and nearly more than 294,000 qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
-According to preliminary data, Kynect says about 75 percent of those who signed up for coverage did not previously have insurance.
+Kynect is touted as one the nation’s most successful health insurance marketplaces.
+During the open enrollment period for 2014 coverage, 82,747 people selected a private health plan and 357,990 qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
+Kynect officials said about about 75 percent of those who signed up for coverage did not previously have insurance.
 Kynect also reported that 50 percent of all enrollees (for private insurance or Medicaid) and 33 percent of those enrolling in private insurance are under age 35.

 Gov. Steve Beshear went against public sentiment in deciding the state would run its own marketplace.
 In an article in The New York Times, Beshear urged state residents to set aside politics and use the marketplace to get insured.
 “You don’t have to like the president; you don’t have to like me.
 Because this isn’t about him, and it’s not about me.
 It’s about you, your family and your children.
 So do yourself a favor.
 Find what you can get for yourself.”

 Kynect was one of the few marketplaces established through an executive order.
 Beshear’s order to establish the exchange in July 2012 followed months of seeming inaction on the exchange by the executive and legislative branches in the state.
 Kynect is part of the state’s Cabinet for Health and Family Services, and it is overseen by 19-member board appointed by Beshear.

 Kentucky spent about $11 million on outreach and marketing, and it trained 5,000 people to support enrollment — including state employees, insurance agents, volunteers and representative of various community groups and social service organizations.
 These outreach efforts drove Kentucky’s enrollment totals.